codesandbox/codesandbox-client/packages/homepage/content/docs/2-tests.md

 ---
 title: Tests
-authors: ['CompuIves', 'christianalfoni']
+authors: ["CompuIves", "christianalfoni"]
 description: CodeSandbox has a native integration with a test runner.
 ---

 ## How does CodeSandbox runs tests?

-CodeSandbox uses [Jest](https://jestjs.io/) library to run the tests directly in the browser.
+CodeSandbox uses [Jest](https://jestjs.io) library to run the tests directly in the browser.
 That means you can write tests, but adding additional plugins is not possible in the Client Sandbox experience.

 ## How to write tests in the CodeSandbox Client Sandboxes